Spyderisk/system-modeller-deployment/README.md

 General method:

 1. Edit the `.env` file to set appropriate values.
+1. Edit the `.env_adaptor` file to set appropriate values.
 2. `docker-compose pull` to get the latest images (otherwise the locally cached ones are used, if they are there).
 3. `docker-compose up -d` to start the containers.